 - The higher-order tertiary structure of proteins shows more stability due to the presence of disulfide bridges which are bound by covalent interactions.

 - Disulfide bridges are responsible for greater stability of extracellular proteins compare to intracellular proteins, because intracellular proteins present in a highly reducing environment (cytoplasm).

 - In the cytoplasm, since the formation of strong disulfide brides are not possible, then the only noncovalent interactions stabilize the structure of intracellular proteins.

-- Even though, so many noncovalent interactions present in the protein structure, only hydrophobic noncovalent interactions provide the driving force for the protein folding.
+- Even though so many noncovalent interactions are present in the protein structure, only hydrophobic noncovalent interactions provide the driving force for protein folding.

-- The tendency of hydrophobic side chains of the amino acids repel from the water molecule, leads to the gathering of all side chains at one place and form hydrophobic interactions.
+- The tendency of hydrophobic side chains of the amino acids to repel from the water molecule leads to the gathering of all side chains in one place and forming hydrophobic interactions.
 However, these are only interactions, but not true bonds.

 - The gathering of all hydrophobic side chains at one region in a protein is called the nucleation center, these nucleation centers can be seen in different regions of the protein.

 - A nucleation center is a region in a protein where folding is initiated.
 Often, such nucleation centers constitute domains.
 A domain is any region in a protein structure that is capable of independent folding.
 Interestingly, domains are generated only in tertiary structures.